 That’s the history.
 What about The Experience?

-After about 630 miles of seat time on the GL650 – and having ridden a friend’s GL500 for comparison – I can report as follows:
+After about 10,000 miles of seat time on my personal GL650 – and having ridden a friend’s GL500 for comparison – I can report as follows:

-The first thing you notice – before you’ve even touched the starter button – is how light the bike is.
+The first thing you notice is how light the bike is.
 It has a curb weight just over 500 pounds, or not much more than a current-year standard without any fairings at all – and hundreds of pounds less than a new Goldwing.
 It’s an easy bike to “walk” in close confines, such as trying to fit it into a spot in your garage.
 And it is an easy bike to ride at a fairly aggressive pace, too – if you want to do that.
 Though you sit high in the saddle, you can still squeeze the tank between your legs, shift your weight down onto the pegs and heel the thing over to fairly aggressive lean angles.
 The limiting factor here is clearance – which you’ll run out of long before you exceed the bike’s safe limits.

 But sparking the pegs can be fun, too!

 The big difference – the noticeable difference – is power.
-And power delivery.
-The “650″ is much stronger feeling, both off the line and in the middle ranges – though the 500 has a higher redline and seems to enjoy being spun to the nether regions a bit more than the “650″ does.
-For a larger rider like me, however, the extra power makes the “650″ a much more enjoyable ride.
-For two-up riding, the “650′s” additional 14 hp is arguably essential.
-It not only accelerates better, you have the beans to safely pull out and pass at say 60 MPH – and reserves enough to maintain 75 mph (essential for any serious highway work nowadays) at about 5,000 RPM – enough of a margin to feel comfortable and not overstress the bike or feel like you are.
+And how that power is delivered.
+The “650” is much stronger feeling, both off the line and in the middle ranges – though the 500 has a higher redline and seems to enjoy being spooled up a bit more than the “650” does.
+For a larger rider like me, however, the extra power makes the “650” a much more enjoyable ride.
+For two-up riding, the “650’s” additional 14 hp is arguably essential.
+It not only accelerates better, you have the extra margin to safely pull out and pass at say 60 MPH – and reserves enough to comfortably maintain 75 mph (essential for any serious highway work nowadays) with the tach reading about 5,000 RPM – a bit more than halfway to redline at 9,500.

-The 500 is a great bike but 500 CCs and 50 hp is marginal for two – or even one, if the rider is someone like me who weighs more than 200 pounds.
+The 500 is a great bike but 500 CCs and 50 hp is marginal for two – or even one, if the rider is someone like me who weighs 200 pounds or more.

 Which is why it’s so surprising – so sad – that this much-improved Silverwing turned out to be a one-year-only deal.
-It has the power – and the legs – to operate as a long-distance tourer, while the 500 was really better suited to local commuting.
+It has the power – and the legs – to operate as a long-distance tourer.
+Yet it it also nimble enough (and economical enough) to serve as a commuter, too.

 So, what happened?